knights-lab/BugBase/README.md

 You can download BugBase here, and then add these paths to your `~/.bash_profile` file.
 This is what is in an example `~/.bash_profile` modification looks like:

 ```
-export BUGBASE_PATH=/Users/me/lib/BugBase/
+export BUGBASE_PATH=/Path/to/my/BugBase/
-export PATH=$PATH:/Users/me/lib/BugBase/bin
+export PATH=$PATH:$BUGBASE_PATH/bin
 ```

-Note: you will need change the paths to match your system.
+Note: you will need change the paths to match your system and which directory you have downloaded BugBase into.
 You might need to put it in ~/.bashrc instead of ~/.bash_profile depending on your system.
 After adding these paths to the .bash_profile or ~/.bashrc, reopen the terminal or login again.

 To check your install type the following in the command line.
 It should print the options available to run BugBase.